Distinguished Service Award

 Embraces and reflects the values of the Society

 The final decision will be made by the CBS Board based on recommendations from the Awards Committee.
 If, in the opinion of the Committee, there are no nominees who fit the criteria, the Committee may decline to make the award in any given year.
-Only one nominee will be chosen in each award year.

 Past Award Recipients